 1. Fire in the Belly for What’s Right

-Lawyers like Alyssa have a real fire burning inside for making things fair that goes way past just clocking hours.
+Lawyers like Ilyssa have a real fire burning inside for making things fair that goes way past just clocking hours.
 They wake up each day wanting to make life better for folks who got a raw deal.

 2. Never-Say-Die Spirit